UCREL/hex-website/src/pages/managed-metal/connecting.md

 1. Open Terminal on Linux or Mac (or Git Bash console for Windows)

-2. Paste the text below, replacing the email used in the example with your GitHub email address.
+2. Paste the text below, replacing the email used in the example with your Lancaster University email address.

    `ssh-keygen -t ed25519 -C "your_email@example.com"`